Swap to Agriculture or Animal or go back to all job sectors

 You'll usually need:

-You could start as an assistant landscaper and work your way up.
+You could start as an assistant landscaper with a company and work your way up through training and promotion.

 It might be helpful to have some related work experience when you apply for jobs.

 There are no set requirements to be a landscaper.
-However, most employers will expect you to have some knowledge and experience in horticulture.
+Most employers will expect you to have some knowledge and experience in gardening or horticulture.

-You could take a course with the Royal Horticultural Society to learn more about gardening or get a qualification that will help you get a job.
+You could take a course with The Royal Horticultural Society to learn more about the industry or do a qualification that may help you to get a job.

-You can apply to become a member of the British Association of Landscape Industries for advice about jobs.
+You can apply to become a member of the British Association of Landscape Industries for professional development.

-You can find out more about becoming a landscaper from:The Royal Horticultural Society; GoLandscape; Grow Careers
+You can find out more about becoming a landscaper from:The Royal Horticultural Society; GoLandscape